 Could be because of a blockage or hairballs.

-Could be caused by a number of things, including ECE and proliferative colitis.
+Could be caused by a number of things, including ECE, proliferative colitis and lymphoma 🙁

 If it’s ECE, it will look and smell like fish glue and include projectile vomiting.

 I know when Snoopy had that olive pit in her gut, her poop was a darkish green as well as being stringy.
 When I took Snoops to the vet (not my regular ferret-knowledgeable one) and showed him a sample of her poop, he misdiagnosed it as a gastric problem so we wasted a couple of vital days of treatment.

 If the poop looks almost ‘bubbly’ (from the gases) and very, very dark and sticky then there’s a good chance it’s caused by eosinophilic enteritis.
 This disease has very vague symptoms and can be misdiagnosed initially as a blockage problem.